pyramids33/hackathon3/readme.md

 The messages are grouped by tag.
 Each tag has an incrementing index number, and the current taghash.
 When a message is saved, the index increments by 1 and the taghash is updated.

-The taghash is computed by concatening the current taghash, with the new message and hashing that.
+The taghash is computed by concatening the current taghash, with the new message hash.
 So each tag is like a mini blockchain of messages.

 The taghash and index is embedded in the payment op_return data so that you can go back and